-We cannot be sure that each issuance of Mega certificates, when issued, will have a ready market or, if a market does develop, that the market will remain active during the entire term for which your Mega certificates are outstanding.
+We cannot be sure that each issuance of Mega certificates, when issued, will have a ready market or, if a market does develop, that the market will remain active during the entire term for which the Mega certificates are outstanding.
 In addition, neither we nor any other party are obligated to make a market in the Mega certificates.
 Therefore, it is possible that if you wish to sell your Mega certificates in the future, you may have difficulty finding potential purchasers.

-Some of the factors that may affect the resale of your Mega certificates include the following:
+Some of the factors that may affect the resale of the Mega certificates include the following:

-- our financial condition and rating; - our future structure, organization, and the level of government support for the company; - whether we are in conservatorship or receivership; - any increase or decrease in the level of governmental commitments to engage in market purchases of our certificates; - the method, frequency and complexity of calculating principal or interest on the underlying securities and unpaid principal balances on the related mortgage loans; - the age of the related mortgage loans; - the prepayment features of the related mortgage loans; - the availability of current information about the underlying securities and related mortgage loans;

-- the outstanding principal amount (or notional principal amount) of the Mega certificates of that issuance and other issuances with similar features; - the amount of Mega certificates offered for resale from time to time; - the minimum denominations of the Mega certificates; - any significant reduction in our securitization volume due to a decline in mortgage loan originations by key sellers that have experienced liquidity or other major difficulties; - any legal restriction or tax treatment limiting demand for Mega certificates; - the availability of comparable or complementary securities; - market uncertainty; - the level of interest rates generally, the volatility with which prevailing interest rates are changing and the direction in which interest rates are, or appear to be, trending; and - the financial condition and rating of the seller and the direct or primary servicer of the mortgage loans backing the underlying securities.
+- our financial condition and rating; - our future structure, organization, and the level of government support for the company; - whether we are in conservatorship or receivership; - any increase or decrease in the level of governmental commitments to engage in market purchases of our mortgage-backed securities; - the method, frequency and complexity of calculating principal or interest on the underlying securities and unpaid principal balances on the related mortgage loans; - the age of the related mortgage loans; - the prepayment features of the related mortgage loans; - the availability of current information about the underlying securities and related mortgage loans; - the outstanding principal amount of the Mega certificates of that issuance and other issuances with similar features; - the amount of Mega certificates offered for resale from time to time; - the minimum denominations of the Mega certificates; - any significant reduction in our securitization volume due to a decline in mortgage loan originations by key sellers that have experienced liquidity or other major difficulties; - any legal restriction or tax treatment that limits demand for Mega certificates; - the availability of comparable or complementary securities; - market uncertainty; - the level of interest rates generally, the volatility with which prevailing interest rates are changing and the direction in which interest rates are, or appear to be, trending; and - the financial condition and rating of the sellers and the servicers of the related mortgage loans.